sodadata/docs/soda/new-documentation.md

 <br />

+#### October 21, 2024
+* Published a new How To guide for building a custom Soda data quality [reporting dashboard]({% link api-docs/reporting-api-to-overview-dashboards.md %}) in Sigma.

 #### October 17, 2024
 * Added [release notes]({% link release-notes/all.md %}) documentation for Soda Library 1.6.5 and 1.7.0, and Soda Cloud Bulk-edit of dataset responsibilities and attributes.